Frequently Asked Questions

 Textures and Layers

-Natural fabrics and textured items like linen, wool, denim, lace, and knits all photograph beautifully.
-Scarves, jackets, vests, hats, and other accessories canbring depth to the image.
+Natural and textured fabrics like linen, wool, denim, lace, and knits all photograph beautifully.
+Scarves, jackets, vests, hats, and other accessories bring depth to the image.

 Clothing with logos or lettering

-Tintypes are direct positive images, which means words and logos will appear reversed.
+Words and logos will appear reversed in your tintype.
 It’s up to you if you would like to wear something with lettering - just be aware of the final effect.

 • Your tintype will be varnished, which helps protect the image from moisture and physical abrasion.
 While this layer offers durability, tintypes are still delicate and should be handled and stored with care.